UcheOfiani-CloudProjects/microservices-project/README.md

         payment-deployment.yaml # Kubernetes deployment for payment service ``

 ## Example Code
-Here are the basic main.py files for each service (User, Order, and Payment) to demonstrate the entry points of the microservices.
+Here are the basic main.py files for each service (User, Order, and Payment) to demonstrate the microservices' entry points.

 /user-service/main.py
+``

-`` from flask import Flask, jsonify
+from flask import Flask, jsonify

 app = Flask(__name__)